hyyan/flexible-widget-title/README.md

 ## How to use

-If you want to hide the widget tilte in the front end just surround the widgets with "[]" .
+If you want to hide the widget tilte in the front end just surround the title "[]" .

 For instance :

 ```
 [My widget title]
 ```

+## You don't Like Syntax

+If you don't like the `[]` syntax , it is OK , you can change this in the plugin settings to become for example just `!` .

 ## Contributing